 The Utah eviction notice forms may be used as a first step in the eviction (also known as unlawful detainer) process.
 Tenant must receive notice before a landlord goes to court to seek eviction of a tenant.
-If, after the time period of the notice has expired, the tenant has failed to respond appropriately, then landlord may seek redress in the District Court that has jurisdiction in the area the rented property is located.
-The landlord may file a complaint and summons.
+If, after the time period of the notice has expired, the tenant has failed to respond appropriately, then landlord may seek redress in the District Court that has jurisdiction in the area the rented property is located by filing the Complaint and Summons.
+Both forms may be filled-in by using the State’s Self-Help Document Producer.
 These will have to be properly served on the tenant.
-The landlord is not allowed to serve the complaint and summons.
-However, the landlord must file a return of service with the court so that the court knows that the tenant received the notice.
-Tenant will only have three days to respond after notice.
+The landlord must file a Return of Service with the District Court to inform them that the tenant received the notice.
+The tenant will only have three days to respond after notice.
 If tenant does not respond, then landlord can seek an Order of Restitution to claim possession of the property.

 Notices By Type